jdavidrcamacho/FCUP_MasterThesisTemplate/README.md

 The *Color_template* gives you a pretty version the thesis where the bibliography, links, and other stuff are printed in colors, while in the *BlackWhite_template* only the picture you put in your thesis are shown in colors.

+▒ FAQ

+Yes, the ThesisClass.cls file is needed, it is where all the details of the thesis template are.

+Yes. the bibliograpgy.bib file is needed, it is where you put your bibliography, I kept mine on it to used as example.